svioletg/viMusBot/README.md

 ### Getting Your Credentials

-This bot will require some information in order for the YouTube Music API and Spotify API features to function, along with a token for bot to run on Discord.
+This bot will require some information in order for the Spotify API features to function, along with a token for bot to run on Discord.
 The latter will be covered first.

 ### Bot Token & Permissions